prospee2020/prospee2020/README.md

 - 🤔 Turning known unknowns to knowns!
 - 😄 Excited about: Cloud technology
 - ⚡ Ambitious Goals: Training the next generation of IT Engineeers!
+- 🧑‍💻 Jack of all trades, Master of none
 <br />

 ### Langueages, Tools and Platforms: